cmeeren/Fling/README.md

 You can, if you want, use an “upsert” function instead of insert/update.
 If you do, just pass this function as both the insert and update function in the next step.

-The “insert root” and “update root” functions may return `Async<a>` (e.g. for returning a generated ID), and must both return the same type.
+The “insert root” and “update root” functions may return `Async<'a>` (e.g. for returning a generated ID), and must both return the same type.
 All child entity insert/update/delete functions must return `Async<unit>`.

 ```f#
 let insertOrder conn (dto: OrderDto) : Async<unit> =